-The alignment of the private open space paving will be a minor encroachment to this specimen.
-The section of the paved carpark & driveway within the TPZ of this specimen is to be constructed using tree construction techniques such as either permeable paving or pier and beam construction with a suspended slab to reduce any impact on its stability with sensitive excavation for piers to be dug by hand with non-motorised machinery to further assist in its protection.
+The alignment of the development will be an acceptable major encroachment to this specimen as proposed works are not located within 0.5 m from edge of dripline.
+The section of the pathway, paving (POS) & plant room within the TPZ of this specimen is to be constructed using tree sensitive construction techniques such as either porous paving or pier and beam construction with a suspended slab to reduce any impact on its stability with excavation for piers to be dug by hand with non-motorised machinery to further assist in its protection.